 Valuation Analysis

-VALUATION METHOD 1 — DCF ANALYSIS The DCF analysis values the business at $2,294,887, based on a 4.0% growth rate reflecting historical performance and industry expectations.
-A 20.0% discount rate accounts for company-specific risks, including a 3.0% key man risk and a 0.5% customer concentration risk.
-The terminal value of $1,062,479 was calculated using a perpetuity growth model, reflecting the business's potential for sustained cash flow generation.
+VALUATION METHOD 1 — DCF ANALYSIS The DCF valuation of $2,693,528 is based on a 5.0% growth rate, reflecting the firm's historical performance.
+The 18.0% discount rate accounts for company-specific risks, including moderate key person dependency and diversified customer concentration.
+The terminal value of $1,368,682 was derived by projecting future cash flows and applying the discount rate, emphasizing the firm's potential for sustained growth.

 STRATEGIC RECOMMENDATIONS